-While we can all jump on Google and find a wealth of information to help us with a topic that’s outside of our own expertise, there is always going to be a place for expert input.
-Especially if you want the end result to be a longer, better researched piece of content, or you are looking to elevate it to attract a new and more diverse audience.
+We can use Google to find information to help us with a topic outside our own expertise.
+But there is always going to be a place for expert input, especially if you want the end result to be a longer, better researched piece of content, or you are looking to elevate it to attract a new and more diverse audience.

 Quite often the interview itself might actually be the content – for example a podcast interview, webinar, livestream – where a guest interview is the focus.
 Our episode with Sarah is case in point.

 Other times, the interview is to feed into content, for example, interviewing experts for a white paper, book or research report.
 Or, interviewing clients for a case study,